storvik/nix-config/README.md

 |   |
 |   └── users/                               - different user settings
 │
-├── old/                                     - old stuff that shouldn't be here, should move stuff from here into modules │
 ├── machines/                                - different configs for different physical machines, hardware dependant
 |   |
 |   ├── intel-nuc                            - Intel NUC